Meet the Faculty

 Fax: (310) 506-7494

-Professor Gordon Lloyd earned his bachelor of arts degree in economics and political science at McGill University.
+Gordon Lloyd is the Robert and Katheryn Dockson Professor of Public Policy at Pepperdine University.
+He earned his bachelor of arts degree in economics and political science at McGill University.
 He completed all the course work toward a doctorate in economics at the University of Chicago before receiving his master of arts and PhD degrees in government at Claremont Graduate School.
 The coauthor of three books on the American founding and sole author of a book on the political economy of the New Deal, he also has numerous articles, reviews, and opinion-editorials to his credit.
-His latest coauthored books are The Two Narratives of Political Economy (2010) and The New Deal and Modern American Conservatism: A Defining Rivalry (2013).
+His latest coauthored book, The New Deal & Modern American Conservatism: A Defining Rivalry, was published in 2013, and he most recently released as editor, Debates in the Federal Convention of 1787, in September 2014.
 He is the creator, with the help of the Ashbrook Center, of four highly regarded websites on the origin of the Constitution.
 He has received many teaching, scholarly, and leadership awards including admission to Phi Beta Kappa and the Howard White Award for Teaching Excellence at Pepperdine University.
 He currently serves on the National Advisory Council for the Walter and Leonore Annenberg Presidential Learning Center through the Ronald Reagan Presidential Foundation.